Mlluiz39/Mlluiz39/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am currently an **IT student** here in Brazil :fr: in the third semester of the faculty of
+I am currently an **IT student** here in Brazil in the third semester of the faculty of

 analysis and systems development, at Laureate International Universities FMU.

 #### Quanto mais eu descubro sobre TI mais eu quero estudar.
 **Tecnologias estudas no momento**
+:computer:
 - HTML
 - CSS
 - Javascript